 STORIES OF FREEDOM

 Every purchase supports a day of freedom.
-Here are a few of stories of our current and past makers and the life-change impact your purchase has made.
+Here are a few of stories of our current and past makers and the life-changing impact your purchase has made.
 They have been MADE FREE!

 If you met Kanika today, you’d see a hardworking single mother with hope and a future—but her outlook wasn’t always so bright.
 Kanika and her family were just getting by when her husband passed away.
 Left with little to her name and no workable skill, Kanika found herself on her own to provide for her special needs son.
 Her desperation took a turn when she connected with MADE FREE in Indian village, where she works as a crafter today.
 She used to feel alone in her struggle.
 Now, she has a community.
 Through this support and the skills she’s acquired, Kanika not only provides beautiful goods for the MADE FREE community—she provides for her family.
 And her hope doesn’t end here.
 Kanika’s next goal is to buy a house to call her own and, with your help, she can.